 This is the vague, open-ended catch-all of interview questions.
-Supposedly, this is the candidate’s opportunity to “wow” the interviewer with a brilliant opening salvo, convincing them that by hiring you, they will get someone who will stand by them through thick or thin, hell or high water, putting the love of company above all else as the next chapter of a brilliant career is written.
+Supposedly, this is the candidate’s opportunity to “wow” the interviewer with a brilliant opening salvo, convincing them that by hiring you, they will get the Ultimate Employee, someone who will stand by them through thick or thin, hell or high water, putting the love of company above all else as the next chapter of a brilliant career is written.

-A variation on this question is the meeting that starts out with the interviewer sitting down with you, reading your resumé for the first time, and asking “It says here you worked at _______.
+A variation on this question is the meeting that starts out with the interviewer sitting down with you, reading your resumé for the very first time, and asking “It says here you worked at _______.
 Can you tell me about that?”

 It’s a given that in the vast majority of cases the interviewer and job candidate don’t know each other.
-If they did, there probably would be no need for an interview.
+If they did, there probably would be no need for a formal interview.
 And yet, it is often the case that while an applicant may have spent hours (or days) preparing for this conversation, the interviewer will walk into the meeting not having taken five minutes to look at the applicant's paperwork.
 Knowing that, what are the real chances that interviewer is prepared to make a hiring decision?